What is Covered Interest Rate Parity?

 - Borrow USD 1.05 at a higher interest rate

-- Sell the borrowed USD at the spot rate for EUR 1
+- Sell the borrowed USD at the spot rate of EUR 1

-- We are left with EUR 1, and e invest the same at 3% interest rate
+- We are left with EUR 1, and we invest the same at a 3% interest rate.

 - We are supposed to pay back USD 1.05 x 1.05 = USD 1.1025

-- Under the CIRP, the risk is completely hedged, even in the arbitrage example explained above, we have hedged our position by entering into the forward contract in step 4, in case of uncovered interest rate parity, as the name suggests, we don’t enter into the hedge
+- Under the CIRP, the risk is completely hedged, even in the arbitrage example explained above, we have hedged our position by entering into the forward contract in step 4, in case of uncovered interest rate parityInterest Rate ParityInterest rate parity is a concept that links forex market rate and country’s interest rates concluding that if the currencies are in equilibrium, one cannot make profits just by exchanging money.
+Moreover, the returns from investing in currencies should be independent of the country’s interest rates., as the name suggests, we don’t enter into the hedge.

-- Uncovered interest rate parity deals with expected spot rate during the tenure of the investment and implies that the exchange rate movement will offset the interest rate difference
+- Uncovered interest rate parity deals with the expected spot rate during the tenure of the investment.
+Moreover, it implies that the exchange rate movement will offset the interest rate difference.

-This has been a guide to What is Covered Interest Rate Parity (CIRP) & its Definition.
-Here we discuss the formula to calculate covered interest rate parity example along with assumptions.
+This has been a guide to What is Covered Interest Rate Parity.
+Here we explain its formula, examples, and compare it with uncovered interest rate parity.
 You can learn more about from the following articles –